SudhanPlayz/Discord-MusicBot/README.md

 **DO NOT JOIN OUR DISCORD FOR LAVALINK ISSUES**

 > NOTE: Lavalink is needed for music functionality.
-You need to
+You need to have a working Lavalink server to make the bot work.

 ## 📝 Tutorial